arikw/KAS/README.md

 A lightweight JavaScript CAS for comparing expressions and equations.
 It is used throughout [Khan Academy](https://khanacademy.org)'s interactive exercises.

+This library is forked from [https://github.com/Khan/KAS](https://github.com/Khan/KAS) to address some minor issues

 What can it do?
 ---------------